dgpv/miniscript-alloy-spec/README.md

 The nodes are combined according to the rules that govern correctness and non-malleability properties.

-Malleability is tracked across the node tree so that a predicate on the node can state if the script rooted at the node can have malleable witness or not

 Timelocks are tracked across the node tree so that a predicate on the node can state if there is a conflict between blockheight- and blocktime-based timelocks

 Witnesses `Sig`, `Preimage` and `WitBool` can have 'valid' and 'invalid' values, and the model instance can be analysed to understand what witnesses will be required for the particular spend of the script.

-The timelock and malleability properties of the model instance will not depend on the witness configuration

 Witness configuration can result in some nodes being excluded from the execution (like in `Or_i`, only one branch will be executed depending on the WitBool in the witness).
 Nodes that are excluded from the execution with particular witness configuration will be in the `IgnoredNode` (directly ignored) and `TransitivelyIgnoredNode` (descendant of ignored) sets.
 The `miniscript.thm` theme uses gray color for ignored nodes.